 The exception to this rule is the Growth Partners community where members consist of top marketing teams from SAAS companies to agencies and pro bloggers all working on similar campaigns and collaborating for mutual benefit.

-Through this community members get to double their link-building output with virtually no additional effort (as a free member in the group).
+Through this community members get to double their link-building output with virtually no additional effort (as a free member of the group).

 Although you must be working on your own guest-posting campaigns already to qualify as a free member (among other criteria)

 Blog directories/ lists